Nexrym/Nexploration/README.md

 ***

 ### Current status: WIP

 Pack is currently WIP and does not yet contain all regions.

--Seitung
+- Seitung
 -- Map Completion Route
 -- Mastery Route
 -- JP Routes
 -- Some Achievement Routes
--Kaineng
+- Kaineng
 -- Map Completion Route
 -- Mastery Route
 -- JP Route
 -- One Achievement Route
--Echovald has not been started
+- Echovald has not been started
--Dragon's End has not been started
+- Dragon's End has not been started

 Shoutout to xrandox (xTeh.7146) for creating TehsTrails and having well documented xml's which were heavily studied in preparation for making this pack.